-At Broadsheet we think Sydneysiders deserve a little reward for making it this far through such a hot, sweaty summer.
-Here’s some places you can get a happy hour drink, a well-priced snack and a little respite from the searing, humid weather.
+At Broadsheet we think Sydneysiders deserve a little reward for making it through such a hot, sweaty summer.
+Here’s some places you can get a happy hour drink and a well-priced snack.

 When one of the CBD’s more exciting (not to mention good-looking) venues announce they’re offering $5 G&Ts and $10 Negronis between 4pm and 6pm every day, Sydney amends its evening plans.